opnfv/armband/docs/installation-instruction.rst

 OPTIONAL - UNTESTED - Set Local Mirror Repos
 ---------------------------------

-**NOTE**: AArch64 Brahmaputra 3.0 does not fully support local Ubuntu mirrors, or at least does not ship with arm64 packages in local repos by default.
+**NOTE**: AArch64 Colorado 1.0 does not fully support local Ubuntu mirrors, or at least does not ship with arm64 packages in local repos by default.
 In order to use local (partial) Ubuntu mirrors, one should add arm64 packages by hand to the existing amd64 mirrors and re-generate repo metadata.